lmitelman/toyota.com.ar/README.md

 # toyota.com.ar | Ego Agency

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.26 and created for the selection process of Ego Agency.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.26 for the selection process of Ego Agency.

 ## See it live